academie-de-espee/earl-marshal/training/rapier-marshal.md

 * A copy of the [rules](/rapier/)
 * When finished, request a rapier marshal warrant with the completed MIT form via the [Kingdom Warrant Website](https://warrant.atlantia.sca.org)
 * Renewal of the class is required every three years.

+### Training
+* **A Marshal in Training (MIT) is not a marshal.**
+* An MIT cannot, on their own, monitor fights, inspect weapons, or sign off on paperwork.
+* An MIT is expected to perform the tasks of a marshal but under the direct supervision of a warranted marshal and with the approval of discipline-marshal- in-charge.
+* Warranted marshals supervising an MIT should be performing the task of a rapier marshal with the MIT, either directly supervising their work or having the MIT shadow the rapier marshal.
+The intent is that the supervising marshal and MITs observe the same exchanges, weapons, and interactions.
+If any such issues arise the supervising marshal needs to be able to immediately step in and correct the mistakes of the MIT.
+* MITs should not be used to fill marshal positions in order to complete necessary marshal tasks during any activity.

 ## Protective Gear
 ### Materials